Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Unimpeded, the humans got their work done quickly and well, and Jooyun decided to rejoin her.
 He gave Vemik a friendly playful shove and sat down heavily next to him on the ground.
 Vemik retaliated and had Jooyun tangled up in a couple of breaths.

 Whatever further boyish play might have ensued was abandoned when the sky cracked with the double-thunder of an arriving starship.
 It was strange how naturally that word came to mind and fell off the tongue, considering that the Singer had only learned it within the last moon cycle.
-To think that she had become *familiar* with something so...otherworldly.
+To think that she had become *familiar* with something so... otherworldly.

 She would never become familiar with the way it hung in the air, though.
 It sounded like unimaginable power, floated in all the ways that something so big and solid should not, and touched down in the clearing with Shyow’s usual grace and delicacy.
 Shyow didn’t wave this time - instead, she vanished back into the ship’s body with haste, as though she couldn’t be out of it fast enough.
 The Singer could hardly blame her.